vtex/faststore/apps/docs/docs/how-to-guides/platform-integration/vtex/setting-up-an-account.md

 2. Open the Admin app at `https://{workspace}--{account}.myvtex.com/admin/faststore` and follow the setup steps.

-Once the setup completes, all dependencies needed for developing a FastStore website will have been created: `Happy coding on FastStore 🎉`.
+Once the setup completes, all dependencies needed for developing a FastStore website will have been installed: `Happy coding on FastStore 🎉`.